 FotoDocument's work has been exhibited in a wide range of venues and festivals including Victoria & Albert Museum, House of Commons, Oxo Tower London, London Design Festival, Brent Civic Centre, Brighton Railway Station, Amex Community Football Stadium.
-Their commissioned photographers include emerging artists as well as prominent names in photography and they have worked in partnership with several national organisations and institutions including Tate Modern, Salusbury World Refugee Centre, Photoworks and London College of Communication.
+Their commissioned photographers include emerging artists as well as prominent names in photography and they have worked in partnership with several national organisations and institutions including Tate Modern, Salusbury World Refugee Centre, Photoworks, London College of Communication and BioRegional.

-In addition to its project work, FotoDocument runs photography workshops through its FotoSchool service, targeted at disadvantaged children and young people in the UK.
-FotoDocument trades through FotoStory, its visual storytelling service as well as through its ethical photography service, FotoAgency.
+FotoDocument creates educational resources and runs bespoke photography workshops through FotoSchool, targeted at disadvantaged communities in the UK.
+Founded as a Social Enterprise, it trades through FotoStory, its visual storytelling service for NGOs, corporates and public sector.